MicrosoulV3/TorrentTrader-v3/README.md

 ![TorrentTrader Screenshot](gitimage/1.jpg)

-# Recommended/Optional: Configure PHPMailer for your project to send emails using Gmail Secure Apps
+# Recommended/Optional: Configure PHPMailer for your project to send emails using Gmail Secure Apps.
+You NEED TO HAVE 2FA turned on.

 ## Step 1: Install PHPMailer using Composer